Ashampoo/kim/README.md

 We are actively working to address the following limitations in future updates:

-* No interpretation of XMP data; Adobe XMP Toolkit SDK is currently required.
 * No support for EXIF & IPTC in PNG zTXT chunks.
 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * Insufficient error handling for broken or non-standard conforming files.